 I went into Shelly's office and Daniel showed up for moral support.
 Shelly took some X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
 I felt a pop in my back and it was like a miracle, a weight on my back had.
-I felt it throughout my body.
+I felt it all through my body.
 I literally had goose bumps.
 When she finished I sat up with a grin on my face.
-I could feel something was different...Better.
+I could tell something was different...Better.
 I had a long list of questions for Shelly and she answered with a grace and patience like no other.
-She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.
+She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.

-She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
+She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
 I was so happy with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't use a cane anymore, and pills are a thing of the past.
+I don't use a cane anymore, and pain medicine is a thing of the past.
 Somebody up there heard me.

 Don't Give up hope!